ericmj/workshop/lab2/README.md

 ### Lab instructions

-Like the last lab implement the stubbed out functions in `lib/lab2.ex` and run the tests to verify the implementation is correct.
+Like you did in the last lab, implement the stubbed out functions in `lib/lab2.ex` and run the tests with `$ mix test` to verify that the implementation is correct.

-  1. Return a list of all bytes in a binary
+  1. Return a list of all bytes in a binary.

-  2. Return the number of bits in a binary
+  2. Return the number of bits in a binary.

-  3. Double all numbers in a list using the `Enum` module
+  3. Double all numbers in a list of numbers using the `Enum` module.

-  4. Separate all odd and even numbers in a list, return as a tuple containing a list of odds and list of evens
+  4. Separate all odd and even numbers in a list.
+Return the result as a tuple containing a list of odd numbers and list of even numbers.

-  5. Return the three largest numbers from a list, in the order of the smallest number first
+  5. Return the three largest numbers from a list, in the order of the smallest number first.

-  6. Capitalize every word in a string, each word is separate by a space.
-Tip: use the `String.split/2` and `Enum.join/2` functions.
-Try to write it as a single pipeline
+  6. Capitalize every word in a string.
+Each word in the string is separate by a space. *Tip*: use the `String.split/2` and `Enum.join/2` functions.
+Try to write this function as a single pipeline.

-  7. Return the second longest word in string, each word is separate by a space.
-If the list is too short return `nil`.
+  7. Return the second longest word in string.
+Each word in the string is separate by a space.
+If the string is too short (has less than two words), return `nil`.
 Tip: use `Enum.sort_by/3` to sort the list and `elem/2` to fetch a value from a tuple.
-Again, try to write it as a single pipeline.
+Again, try to write this function as a single pipeline.

 ### Links